lukeg32/NDCAYF-Server/README.md

 ## Current Progress
 * Server response to pings
+* can connect
+* server can recieve from client and update accordingly
+* server sends data 10/sec

 ## Todo
 * add ability to see the lag in ms
-* add ability to "connect" with clients
-* add periodic server dump
+* physics
+* validation
+* bullet stuff

 ## Links and Resources